Curtains, Track & Rigging

 |Since 1981 Mainstage has supplied quality curtains, track, and rigging components to domestic and international customers, including professional and community theatres, houses of worship, studios, entertainment facilities, schools and colleges, casinos, theme parks, and military bases.|

-We custom manufacture curtains in all of our locations, giving us the capacity to honor the most time sensitive order.
+We custom manufacture curtains in three of our locations, giving us the capacity to honor the most time sensitive order.
 In addition to design, manufacturing, and installation services, Mainstage offers consultations, safety inspections, and repairs.
 Custom fabricated curtains are made completely to your specifications.
-If you do not have specifications available, we can provide them along with a firm quotation free of charge.
+If you do not have specifications available, we can provide them along with a firm quotation, free of charge.
 We use only the highest quality products in the manufacturing of our curtains which, along with our experienced sewing staff, allows us to guarantee your complete satisfaction.
 Quotations can be obtained by furnishing us with your specifications (can also be used for track, scrim, drop, and cyc quotes).
 Not sure where to start?
 Call us for personal assistance.

 |Valance||A short, fixed, horizontal curtain, placed in front of the front curtain and usually of the same colored fabric.|